 - 2 – 3 tbsp lemon juice

 Soak the cashew nuts, preferably overnight or for a minimum of 4 hours.
-Drain the cashews, rinse then put in a high-speed blender with 1/2 cup of fresh water and blend until smooth.
+Drain the cashews, rinse the put in a high-speed blender with 1/2 cup of fresh water and blend until smooth.

 Break open 2 probiotic capsules and add the contents to the blender.
 Blend briefly and leave overnight at room temperature to ferment.

 Finishing cashew cheese is easy, add the nutritional yeast, salt, lemon juice to the blender and blitz.
-Depending on how thick the cashew mixture is, with the motor running, slowly add water until you have a thick smooth paste.
+Depending with the motor running, slowly add water until you have a thick smooth paste.

 For a shaped cheese, line a mould with muslin or cheesecloth, spoon in the mixture and wrap the muslin over the top.